mparke/blog/_posts/2016-05-16-Announcing-the-new-open-source-manager.md

 (almost)
 everything](http://tom.preston-werner.com/2011/11/22/open-source-everything.html)"
 and argues that you should open source anything that isn't part of your core business value.
-Most of our core business value comes from out excellent support team and our high-performance server fleet, as well as some of the software we are keeping proprietary, like our API and everything behind it.
+Most of our core business value comes from our excellent support team and our high-performance server fleet, as well as some of the software we are keeping proprietary, like our API and everything behind it.
 You could make the argument (and some of us did during this discussion) that the manager is part of our